bezull/dating-app-api/README.md

 ## Native

+To run in native mode, make sure to install npm packages by running command

+> npm run dev

-To run in native mode, make sure to create and .env if haven't by copying key from .env.example.
-Adjust the value of .env such as port and SQL db endpoint.
-After that, run command
+Then, make sure to copy ".env.example" file to ".env".
+Adjust the values such as SQL database connection.
+To run the service, use command

 > npm run dev